 If you’re an outdoor adventurer who’s always up for a challenge, the Garmin Fenix 6X Pro Solar is the watch for you.

-If you’re an avid runner, you would get plenty of benefit from this watch.
-But it offers some unique features for those who do more than just run, so we’d recommend it for those who enjoy running off the beaten track, skiing, golfing, and rock climbing.
+The features aren’t limited to runners, though.
+The fenix 6x offers unique features for those who do more than just run, so we’d recommend it for those who enjoy running off the beaten track, skiing, golfing, and rock climbing.

 Topographical ski maps, CourseView maps and PlaysLike Distance feature, and ClimbPro ascent planner are all things that you may never use if you only wear this watch while running.